zdravkov/kendo-docs/api/wrappers/jsp/panelBar.md

 ### kendo:panelBar-animation

-A collection of visual animations used when
+A collection of visual animations used when PanelBar items are exapnd or collapsed through user interactions.
+Setting this option to false will disable all animations.

 More documentation is available at [kendo:panelBar-animation](panelbar/animation).